ASN.1 Studio

 (part of C, C++, C#, Java Tools and ASN-1Step)

-Depending on the language supported by the product you purchased, ASN.1 Studio is capable of generating C, C++, C# or Java source code from the ASN.1 specification.
-For example, if you purchased ASN.1 Tools for C, you will be able to generate the .c and .h files that you need to use in your development with ASN.1 Studio instead of the ASN.1/C command-line compiler.
+For example, if you purchased the ASN.1 Tools for C, you will be able to generate the .c and .h files that you need to use in your development with ASN.1 Studio instead of the ASN.1/C command-line compiler.

 ASN.1 Editor